Bam Bam (Camila Cabello song)

-"Bam Bam" is a song by Cuban-American singer Camila Cabello, featuring vocals from English singer-songwriter Ed Sheeran.
-It was released through Epic Records as the second single from Cabello's third studio album, Familia, on March 4, 2022.
-"Bam Bam" is a Latin pop song with a tropical and salsa-infused pre-chorus and chorus.
-It marks the second collaboration between Cabello and Sheeran, following the earlier single, "South of the Border" (which also featured American rapper Cardi B), from Sheeran's fourth studio album, No.6 Collaborations Project (2019).
+"Bam Bam" is a song by American singer and songwriter Camila Cabello from her third studio album Familia (2022).
+It was released by Epic Records on March 4, 2022, as the second single from the album.
+Featuring English singer and songwriter Ed Sheeran, "Bam Bam" is a Latin pop song with a tropical and salsa-infused pre-chorus and chorus.
+The song marks the second collaboration between Cabello and Sheeran, following "South of the Border" (which also featured Cardi B) from Sheeran's fourth studio album, No.6 Collaborations Project (2019).

-"Bam Bam" reached number five on the Billboard Global 200 singles chart, Cabello's highest peak since the chart's creation in 2020.
+"Bam Bam" received acclaim from music critics and reached number five on the Billboard Global 200 singles chart, Cabello's highest peak since the chart's creation in 2020.
 "Bam Bam" peaked at number twenty-one on the Billboard Hot 100 and peaked inside the top 10 in over 15 countries.
+It is certified Platinum or higher in fourteen countries, including Diamond in France.
 In November 2022, the song won the NRJ Music Award for Collaboration of the Year.
 It was also nominated for Best Pop Duo/Group Performance at the 2023 Grammy Awards.